 This program converts a GIF raster file (8bit) to a GRASS raster file.
 Output is placed in the /cell directory under the user's current GRASS mapset.

-Verbose mode
+-v Verbose mode.

-Name of an existing GIF raster file to be imported.
+input=name Name of an existing GIF raster file to be imported.